Entering and Leaving Medicare Advantage Plans

 Local Elder Law Attorneys in Your City

-3. Your Current Plan May No Longer Be the Best Fit for You — Whether you loathe having to jump through hoops to secure a referral or have recently been diagnosed with a health condition that will likely require treatment from a specialist next year, do not throw your ANOC into the recycling bin or file cabinet without taking a closer look.
+3. Your current plan may no longer be the best fit for you.
+Whether you loathe having to jump through hoops to secure a referral or have recently been diagnosed with a health condition that will likely require treatment from a specialist next year, do not throw your ANOC into the recycling bin or file cabinet without taking a closer look.
 You could be missing out on a plan that better suits your current, or anticipated, health needs.

-To explore your options and compare plans in your area, check out Medicare’s online Plan Finder tool.
+To explore your options and compare Medicare plans in your area, check out Medicare’s online Plan Finder tool.

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.